 Heat the chocolate for 30 seconds, take it out and stir it.
 You should always stir it because it holds its shape even when melted.
 You might have to repeat the procedure a few times before you see the white chocolate melting evenly.

 In order to avoid burning or scorching, make sure to always use fresh quality chocolate, and if you don’t have it at hand, you can always order online at Medina Baking.
-We offer a great choice of baking and powder supplies, including various types of chocolate and chocolate chips!
+We offer a great choice of baking and powder supplies, including various types of cooking chocolate and chocolate chips!
 We’ll provide you with great, fresh products to make your baking easier and more fun!

 As you can see, melting white chocolate doesn’t have to be such a big deal.
 With the right equipment and the right attitude, you can master this procedure in no time!
 In the meantime here is quick baking with chocolate guide.